jemmy512/book-notes/SE/refactoring-2.md

     By removing the parameter, I’m shifting the responsibility for determining the parameter value.
 When the parameter is present, determining its value is the caller’s responsibility; otherwise, that responsibility shifts to the function body.

-    The most common reason to avoid Replace Parameter with Query is if removing the parameter adds an unwanted dependency to the function body—forcing it to access a program element that I’d rather it remained ignorant of.
+    The most common reason to avoid Replace Parameter with Query is if removing the parameter adds an unwanted dependency to the function body - forcing it to access a program element that I’d rather it remained ignorant of.

-    One thing to watch out for is if the function I’m looking at has referential transparency—that is, if I can be sure that it will behave the same way whenever it’s called with the same parameter values.
+    One thing to watch out for is if the function I’m looking at has referential transparency - that is, if I can be sure that it will behave the same way whenever it’s called with the same parameter values.
 Such functions are much easier to reason about and test, and I don’t want to alter them to lose that property.
 So I wouldn’t replace a parameter with an access to a mutable global variable.

 * Mechanics
     1. If necessary, use `Extract Function` on the calculation of the parameter.